cafeibit/Azure-Data-Engineering/readme.md

 ##  Work with DataFrames columns in Azure Databricks

-Use the DataFrame Column class in Azure Databricks to apply column-level transformations, such as sorts, filters and aggregations.
+* Use the DataFrame Column class in Azure Databricks to apply column-level transformations, such as sorts, filters and aggregations.

 `display(countsDF.groupBy("UNIT").sum("counts"))`

+  * The syntax for specifying column values for filtering and aggregations
+  * Understand the use of the Column Class
+  * Sort and filter a DataFrame based on Column Values
+  * Use collect() and take() to return records from a Dataframe to the driver of the cluster

+* <a href="./notebooks/Work with DataFrames columns.html">Describe the column class & Work with column expressions</a>

+  Continue exploring the DataFrame set of APIs.
+Continue to work with the Column class and introduce the Row class Execute the transformations...
+  * orderBy(..)
+  * sort(..)
+  * filter(..)
+  * where(..)
+  Execute the actions...
+  * collect()
+  * take(n)
+  * first()
+  * head()

 ##  Work with DataFrames advanced methods in Azure Databricks